yunusdlbs/AWS-Linux-Flask-Projects/AWS/EC2-Instance/Project_Creating_EC2_From_AMI_SNAPSHOT.md

 # Adding a test.txt file to additional volume
 cd /mnt/2nd-vol
 sudo vi test.txt
-# write "Your_Name was Here..
-For 2nd-vol"
+# write the text --> "Your_Name was Here..!" in the test.txt
-# read and check "Your Name was Here..
-For 2nd-vol"
+# read and check "Your_Name was Here..!"
 cat test.txt

-## Part 4 - Taking snapshot of the EC2 (EC2A) with 2 volumes
+## Part 3 - Taking snapshot of the EC2 (EC2A) with 2 volumes

-Go to Volume
+Go to "Elastic Block Store" on left hand menu
-Select Root Volume Action/creat SnapShot
-  Tag: RootVolumeSnapshot
+Click "snapshots"
+Click "Create snapshot"

-Select Additional Volume
+Select Instance
-Action/creat SnapShot
+  Instance ID: EC2A
+  Description: EC2A Snapshot
+  Root volume: Include
-  Tag: AdditionalVolumeSnapshot
+  Tag: Name, EC2A_Instance_Snapshot

-Go to SnapShot
+## Part 4 - Create an instance (EC2B) from root volume's snapshop of EC2A

-Select "RootVolumeSnapshot" Creat SnapShot
+Select "RootVolumeSnapshot" (8 GiB)
+  Actions --> create image from snapshot
+    Image name: Image_for_EC2B
+    Description: Image_for_EC2B

+    Click "Create image"

-Go to SnapShot
+Go to AMIs on left hand menu
-Select "AdditionalVolumeSnapshot" Creat Volume
+Select "Image_for_EC2B"
+  Click "Launch instance from image"
+    Step 3: Configure Instance Details --> Subnet: Default in us-east-1a Step 5: Add Tags --> Name, EC2B
+    Step 6: Configure Security Group; Type: SHH Port: 22 Click "launch"

-## Part 5 - Create an instance (EC2B) from root volume's snapshop of EC2A (Enter your own ssh link...)
+## Part 5 - Create an new volume (15 GiB) from additional volume's snapshop of EC2A

-First enter the Snapsot part.
-Choose root snapshot and create image from this snapsot.
-(Name it "Mynew_AMI") After creating new image you can see in AMI's your "Mynew_AMI" With choosing "Mynew_AMI" create new enstance and named it as "EC2B"

-Connect to EC2B with SSH But use "ec2-user" instead of "root"
+Go to "Elastic Block Store" on left hand menu
+Click "snapshots"
+  Select "AdditionalVolumeSnapshot" (10 GiB)
+    Actions --> create volume from snapshot
+      Size (GiB): 15
+      Availability Zone: us-east-1a
+      Tags: Name, new_add_vol
+      Click "Create volume"

+Go to "Elastic Block Store" on left hand menu
+Click "Volumes"
+Select "new_add_vol"
+  Actions --> "attach volume"
+    Instance: EC2B

+    Click "Attach volume"

+## Part 6 - Mount EC2B and additional volume (15 GiB)

+  - Connect EC2B via ssh from terminal
+  (Note: Don't forget change username from root to ec2-user eg.;
-$ ssh -i "FirstKey.pem" root@ec2-3-94-86-243.compute-1.amazonaws.com
+  ssh -i "firstkey.pem" `root`@ec2-44-200-218-109.compute-1.amazonaws.com) (wrong format)
-$ ssh -i "FirstKey.pem" ec2-user@ec2-3-94-86-243.compute-1.amazonaws.com
+  ssh -i "firstkey.pem" `ec2-user`@ec2-44-200-218-109.compute-1.amazonaws.com) (correct format)

+# check volumes which volumes attached to instance.
 lsblk
-  You'll see there is only one root volume.
-Here, we'll attach our first Addional Volume to this machine.

-## Part 6 - Create an additional volume (10 GiB) from additional volume's snapshop of EC2A

-Enter snaphot part from your AWS Console.
-Choose Additional snapshot and from Actions choose "Create Volume", follow the steps.
-Name it "Snapshot Volume".
-Be carefull while choosing zone.
-Here you can^t decrease the Volume amount (10GB), but increase if you want.
-After Creating you'll see your new volume in Volumes.

-## Part 7 - Attach and Mount EC2B and additional volume (10 GiB)
-Enter Volumes from AWS Console.
-Choose "Snapshot Volume" and from Actions Detach this volume to our new EC2B instance.
-After that choose EC2B and Connet with ssh to this machine.

-$ ssh -i "FirstKey.pem" ec2-user@ec1-1-1-1-1.compute-1.amazonaws.com

-## check volumes which volumes attached to instance.
-lsblk    (You'll see new Volume is attached, it's path is described, but not mounted.
-Here no need to format this volume.
-Because we did that in the first EC2A.) df -h
+df -h
+# create a mounting point path for new volume
+sudo mkdir /mnt/3nd-vol
 # mount the new volume to the mounting point path
-sudo mount /dev/xvdb /mnt/2nd-vol
+sudo mount /dev/xvdf /mnt/3nd-vol
+# check if there is data on it or not.
+ls -lh /mnt/3nd-vol/
+# read and check "Your Name was Here..!" in test.txt
+cd /mnt/3nd-vol
+cat test.txt
+# resize the volume to 15GiB (add 5 GiB to this partition)
+sudo resize2fs /dev/xvdf
 # check if the attached volume is mounted to the mounting point path
 lsblk
 # show the available space, on the mounting point path
-df -h (After that we can enter into Addional Volume and see the txt file before we created.)

-# Let's see the content of our Additonal Volume.
-ls -l
+df -h